frobnitzem/psik/README.md

 When writing scripts, it's helpful to know that the following shell variables are defined during job execution:

-- mpirun -- An '\x01'-separated invocation to `JobSpec.launcher`.
-            Executing `$mpirun <programname>` (from an rc shell) or `popen2(os.environ['mpirun'].split('\x01') + ['programname'])`
-            from python will launch the program across all resources allocated to the job using the launcher specified.
-- nodes  -- number of nodes allocated to the job
 - base   -- base directory for psik's tracking of this job
 - jobndx -- job step serial number (1-based) provided at launch time
 - jobid  -- backend-specific job id for this job (if available)
-- psik   -- the path to the psik program (or a literal "psik" if unknown)
-- rc     -- the path to an rc shell (or /usr/bin/env rc if unknown)

-See [psik/templates/partials/job\_body] for all the details.

 ## How it works